JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/OntologicalModeling.md

 For example:

-  - Disjointness is used only for representing the semantic commitment to the [Unique Name Assumption] in the context of an OML Bundle only.
+  - Disjointness is used only for representing the semantic commitment to the [Unique Name Assumption] in the scope of an OML Bundle only.

   - Cardinality restrictions are used only for representing the semantic commitment to singletons in `ClosedWorldDesignations` OML TerminologyBox(es).